Stephkd123/ist-303-team-B/README.md

 •	Estimated Time: 8 days
 14. As a visitor, I want AI to learn my preferences and suggest optimized routes so that I can travel more efficiently.
 •	Estimated Time: 10 days

+Meeting Notes

+Meeting Date: 02/26
+We briefly met to discuss our individual progress on decomposing our user stories into tasks.
+Each group member will be in charge of one user story and its tasks.
+The five user stories we will be focusing on are:
+- As a visitor, I want to enter my location and destination to receive transport recommendations so that I can choose the best option.
+Estimated Time: 10 days (Rhett)
+- As a visitor, I want to see estimated travel time and cost for each transport option so that I can plan my trip effectively.
+Estimated Time: 7 days (Tracy)
+- As a visitor, I want to see the nearest public transport stations or ride-sharing pickup points so that I can easily access transport options.
+Estimated Time: 8 days (Charlize)
+- As an event attendee, I want to filter transport options based on sustainability (e.g., public transport and e-scooters) so that I can choose eco-friendly options.
+Estimated Time: 6 days (Rohini)
+- As a visitor, I want to receive recommendations based on budget preferences so that I can choose an affordable transport option.
+Estimated Time: 6 days (Stephen)

+We plan on writing individual documents of the tasks for our assigned user stories to make updating the README easier.
+Rhett will be updating the README to reflect the tasks we listed for each user story.
+We also discussed briefly that the burn down chart to monitor our team’s progress will be completed by today’s class session.
+We will also be uploading meeting notes from today 02/26 and this past Sunday 02/23.